xd009642/xd009642.github.io/_posts/2025-08-18-Making-CLI-tools-with-Trustfall.markdown

 The contexts are what we want to resolve, so for each property name I'll create a mapping from that context and property to the same context paired with the value of that property.
-I believe this all came together from looking at some example trustfall adapter implementations from Predrag's blog and talks but it was a while ago so I can't trace back to exactly how I learned this.
+I believe this all came together from looking at some example Trustfall adapter implementations from Predrag's blog and talks but it was a while ago so I can't trace back to exactly how I learned this.

 Just implementing this for the `created` property looks as follows: